samclane/SocialGraphWebapp/README.md

 ![](https://i.imgur.com/tVC6XqZ.png)

+<sup>Note: This graph uses the [Fruchterman Reingold layout algorithm](https://github.com/gephi/gephi/wiki/Fruchterman-Reingold) which tries to display the Graph in a spatially meaningful way.
+Unfortunately that doesn't always work.</sup>

 The "popularity" or "draw" of the user is the sum of the weights of all the in-degree weights.
 Currently, this correlates pretty heavily with the number of instances that user appears in the dataset, but not exactly, meaning that some special relationships are being discovered.
 For example, it's noticed that `watersnake_test`, my test account, exclusively when I'm already in the server (I only use it when I need to simulate another user besides myself).
 However, the algorithm can sometimes overfit, drawing strong bonds between my test-account and other accounts I'm actually friends with.
 It's interesting to try and see the model try and discover who's friends with who.

 Three different models were used in the development of this project:

-1. Naive Bayes
+1. Naive Bayes (`sklearn.naive_bayes.GaussianNB`)
-2. Support Vector Machine
+2. Support Vector Machine (`sklearn.svm.SVC`)
-3. Multilayer Perceptron
+3. Multilayer Perceptron (`sklearn.neural_network.MLPClassifier`)

 Currently, model #3, the MLP, gives the most accurate results.
 The accuracy of the model is quantified by the area under the Receiver Operating Characteristic curve.